 The Council of Deans of Health represents the UK’s university faculties engaged in education and research for nurses, midwives and allied health professionals.
-At any one time our members will be educating over 100,000 future and registered health professionals.
+At any one time our members will be educating around 100,000 future and registered health professionals.

 Operating as a multi-professional organisation at the heart of policy and political debate, we aim to lead policy at national and UK level, promoting the essential contribution of our members to health and social care.

 We are committed to working in partnership, strengthening membership engagement and intelligence gathering to influence policy UK-wide for high quality education and research.

 Influence policy UK-wide